epomatti/microservices-archetypes/README.md

 When a particular service has unique capacity or operational requirements, engineers might choose to implement service isolation.
 Such decision can be driven by multiple reasons:

 - **Business criticality** - Business operation or reputation is highly sensitive to the operation of such service.
 This could be a main service that a direct dependency for the purchase of services and goods by customers, or even compliance related, where govern or institutions may fine the company if the operation doesn't meet contract targets.
-- **Performance** - When resource consumption requirements re high nature in (operations require high memory, cpu, throughput, etc).
+- **Performance** - When resource consumption requirements re high nature in (operations require high memory, CPU, throughput, etc).
-- **Volume** - The service receives a distinctively high amount of transactions or tasks to be completed, either constantly or during peak events.
+- **Volume** - The service receives a distinctively high number of transactions or tasks to be completed, either constantly or during peak events.

 ![Load oriented Microservices][1]

 ### 2 - General Scalability

-Typically all components are or should be designed to scale in a system, with specific scalability configuration being applied to individual services.
+Typically, all components are or should be designed to scale in a system, with specific scalability configuration being applied to individual services.

-This is a constant activity guided by observation and testing via APM techniques, and maintained as the system evolves across development cycles.
+This is a constant activity guided by observation and testing via APM techniques and maintained as the system evolves across development cycles.

 ![Elastic][2]